9/11 World Trade Center Memorial & Museum Review – New York City

 The National September 11 Memorial Museum

-I arrived at 1030am before my guided tour at 11 to explore the grounds.
-It was Sunday, 14 September and the crowds were out early on a beautiful New York City day.
-The memorial grounds which were originally ring-fenced off with tight security with a pre-booked pass required to enter are now open grounds for all to visit.
+The memorial grounds, which were originally ring-fenced off with tight security with a pre-booked pass required to enter, are now open grounds for all to visit.
 The memorial gardens cover a city block of the original World Trade Center with trees and grassed areas surrounding the large pools where the footprints of the towering buildings once stood.
 Well maintained and preserved, the area is a fitting tribute to the nearly three thousand lives lost.

 Etched into the square edges of the memorial pools are the names of the lives that were lost from the September 11 attacks and the underground car-park bombing on 26 February, 1993 (the first attack of the World Trade Center) where 6 people lost their lives and over 1,000 were injured.

 Upon entering the museum, visitors are greeted with a pair of large ‘trident’ steel columns that formed the base of the buildings unique structure prior to making their way downstairs.
 Here either the paid guided tour starts or the self-guided tours can commence at any time.

 16 minutes prior to the attack…